jofas/blog/content/002-first-time-running/index.md

 namely an underdeveloped cardiovascular system and weak-ass flatfeet.
 Both scream for moderate running with focus on proper forefoot striking
 \[[2](#ref-2),[4](#ref-4)\].
-The most important condition to set me in the right mood for running though was the anxiety I was experiencing at that time.
+However the most important condition to set me in the right mood for running was the anxiety I was experiencing at that time.
 Having a guest around, I wasn't paying enough attention to my personal well-being, not following my carefully laid-out self-care routines including regular exercising.